TheGthr/distributedChat/README.md

 - Program will allow users (nodes) to send messages to each other.
 All messages must have full ordering (for synchronization use leader or mutual exclusion).
 All nodes must have at least these functions: send message, login, logout, crash (exit without logout).
 - Presentation should be done on 5 different computers/virtuals (in case of shared filesystem, it must be run from different directories).
 If there is problem with system resources You can use 3 different computers/virtual (e.g. host computer and 2 virtual) but there should be at least 5 nodes (processes).
 - Launch with `npm start`

+- Implement cluster in redis: if I kill some part of my system, system will still work